TiendaNube/admin-app-sample/vanilla/README.md

-# 📦 Vanilla JS Aplication
+# 📦 Vanilla JS Application

 This application is created with HTML and vanilla javascript